lukeswitz/AntiHunter/README.md

 3. **Data Collection**: Records detection metadata (RSSI, GPS, timestamp, etc.)
 4. **Mesh Coordination**: Broadcasts alerts and status to other nodes and command center
 5. **Central Processing**: Command center aggregates data for advanced analytics and visualization
-6. **Response Actions**: Local and coordinated responses based on threat assessment

 ### **Command Center Integration**
 While individual nodes provide standalone capability, the full system power comes from integration with a central command center that: